kintrix007/blog/smashing-the-stack/index.md

 0xbefff548:     0x00000000      0x00000000      0x00000000       0x00000000
 ```

-That seems like a very lucky chunk of uninitialized
+That seems like a bunch of uninitialized memory.
+That is because it is.
+Mostly
-memory.
-Mostly zeros.
-But this could be all random
+zeros, which I do not know the exact reason for.
+Probably luck.
+The point is,
-characters too.
+most of these could be basically any bytes.

-At the very top of the stack we have one word that is
+At the very top of the stack we have one word that is actually interesting to
-suspiciously non-zero.
-And that is for a good reason.
-It
+us: `0xbefff664`.
+Why is that, you might ask.
+It is interesting, of course,
-stores the address to `argv`.
-We can see it at the
+since it stores the address to `argv`.
+We can see at the beginning of
-beginning of `main`, where it is stored there:
+`main` that it actually gets stored there:

 ```gdb
    0x000104a0 <+16>:    str     r1, [r11, #-44]        ; 0xffffffd4
 ```

-Here, `r1` refers to the *2nd* arguments of `main`.
-The
+Here, `r1` refers to the *2nd* arguments of `main` and `str` is the Store
-first argument is of course `r0`.
-Actually, `r0` was
+Register instruction.
+The first argument is of course `r0` (we love 0-indexing
-also put on the stack.
+things).
+Actually, `r0` was also put on the stack.
 It is the very next word,
 `0x00000002`.
-This is `argc`.
+This is the value of `argc`.

 And there were indeed two arguments passed (the program
 itself and the argument we passed it).
 These are the